Intellectual property (IP)

 As part of the transition to a Government owned limited company:

 1. The Crown copyright (and Crown database rights) which existed in the Ordnance Survey mapping as at 1 April 2015 remain owned by the Crown.
-However, under the terms of the Crown Rights Agreement with HMSO, OS is granted an exclusive right to use, license and manage this IP on behalf of the Crown.
+However, under the terms of the Crown Rights Agreement with The Keeper of Public Records, OS is granted an exclusive right to use, license and manage this IP on behalf of the Crown.

 2. All other IP which existed in any other existing materials (e.g. software) as at 1 April 2015 has been assigned to, and is therefore now owned by, Ordnance Survey Limited.